lm808/wave-stokes/README.md

 # wave-stokes

-An implimentation of the Stokes 5th-order regular wave theory, as proposed by Fenton (1985).
+An implementation of the Stokes 5th-order regular wave theory, as proposed by Fenton (1985).

 Released under the GNU General Public License v3.0.
 In addition, the author reserves the rights to later publications of the project under a different licence.
 All usage must incorporate appropriate citation as listed below.